JEKO10/Github-user-search/README.md

 ## Project overview

-This is a simple project, and also one of my first in which I used third-party API.
-I used GitHub API for searching users based on the username client entered.
+This is a simple project, and it is also one of my first in which I used third-party API.
+I used GitHub API to find users based on the username client entered.
 I used the fetch method for getting data.
-I implemented a theme switcher as well.
-I used local storage for saving user's selected theme.
+I included a theme switcher as well.
+I used local storage to save the user's selected theme.

 ## Built with